awhitbeck/boostedHiggsPlusMET/README.md

 #### Batch:

 All batch submissions are done through `submitBatch.sh`.
 Code is tar'ed sent to worker nodes and outputs are transferd to EOS.
-You will need to have a directory in your eos called boostedHiggsPlusMET.
-This script by default takes a branch as input and will create a new EOS area with the name of the latest commit hash from the remote repository (origin is used).
+The script which tar's the code is:

 <pre>
 bash makeTar.sh
 </pre>

+You will need to have a directory in your eos called boostedHiggsPlusMET.
+This script by default takes a branch as input and will create a new EOS area with the name of the latest commit hash from the remote repository (origin is used).

 In case you want to submit jobs one by one, you can re-tar your area with `makeTag.sh` and generate the relevant directory structure in your target EOS area using `makeOutputDir.sh`.
 The latter should be passed the target directory.
 Individual